into-the-v0id/user-api.go/README.md

 # User API

-Simple JSON API to manage Users
+Simple JSON API for managing Users

 ## About